GiulianoCrescimbeni/FootballAPI/README.md

 # :fireworks: Conclusion
 That's all you need to know.
 If you find any bugs or have any suggestions, do not hesitate to contact me on telegram (@Giuliano_Crescimbeni).
 Enjoy :D

+Copyright (c) 2020 GiulianoCrescimbeni
+(See the license file in the main directory)